-- Development of plantation buffer surrounding the Built-up Areas, Agricultural land and River areas.
-Locally grown tree species (both wood and fruit tree species) such as Mahogoni (Swietenia mahagoni), Koroi (Albizia saman), Nageswar (Mesua ferrea), Mango (Mangifera indica), Jackfruit (Artocarpus heterophyllus) should be given priority for plantation.
-This will enhance the capacity to absorb more carbon from the atmosphere as well as increase habitat area for the wildlife. - Plantation seedling/sapling should be of good quality.
+- A greenbelt will be developed around the project site with different types of trees according to the guidance of DoE and Forest Department. - Development of plantation buffer surrounding the Project area, pond area, rural settlement area and river bank area.
+Locally grown tree species (both wood and fruit tree species) such as Mahogoni (Swietenia mahagoni) [upper canopy], Koroi (Albizia saman) [upper canopy], Nageswar (Mesua ferrea) [Middle canopy], Jam (Syzygium grande) [Middle canopy], Mango (Mangifera indica) [lower canopy], Jackfruit (Artocarpus heterophyllus) [lower canopy] should be given priority for plantation.
+It is recommended to maintain mixture of different canopy layer during plantation.
+This will enhance the capacity to absorb more carbon from the atmosphere as well as increase habitat area for the resident wildlife.
+In addition, trees around the factory area will attenuate noise.

+- Plantation seedling/sapling should be of good quality.
 To ensure good quality and cheaper price seedlings, forest department nursery can be considered. - 2x2 m spacing should be maintained between seedling/sapling so that each individual species have enough space to grow. - Need to initiate plantation activities outside the project component area such as surrounding the play ground, dormitory lounge and grass land available within the project component area.
 This will enhance the capacity to absorb more carbon from the atmosphere.
-Local species with multi-layer canopy species should be given priority.

-• Need to create bush cover surrounding the fertilizer industry area to increase habitat area for the wildlife.
+This will enhance the capacity to absorb more carbon from the atmosphere and attenuate noise level.
+Local species with multi-layer canopy species should be given priority. - Need to create bush cover surrounding the fertilizer industry area to increase habitat area for the wildlife.

-Figure 9.1: Potential Greenbelt Area in the Project bounding site
+Figure 9.1: Potential Greenbelt Areas in and around the Project site